marinaflat84/Dataprojects/README.md

 - Loaded and inspected the dataset for consistency.
 - Handled errors and missing values to ensure data integrity.
-- Cleaned and formatted data using Power Query for efficient analysis.The exel file after the data cleaning & with a dashboards can be found here -
+- Cleaned and formatted data using Power Query for efficient analysis.The exel file after the data cleaning & with a dashboards can be found here - [Dowload File](path/to/file.xlsx)

 ### Analysis and Visualizations